AlibabaCloudDocs/sls/intl.en-US/Developer Guide/API Reference/Request signatures.md

         1. Set the CanonicalizedResource string to an empty string `" "`.
         2. Enter the Log Service resources that you want to access, for example, /logstores/logstorename.
 If no `Logstore` is created in a project, this string can be left blank.
-        3. If the request contains a query string `QUERY_STRING`, add a question mark \(`?`\) followed by the query stringat the end of the CanonicalizedResource string.
+        3. If the request contains a query string `QUERY_STRING`, add a question mark \(`?`\) suffixed by the query string at the end of the CanonicalizedResource string.
         `QUERY_STRING` is the lexicographic string of the request parameters in the URL.
 Equal signs \(`=`\) are used between the names and values of parameters.
 The parameter name-value pairs are then sorted in lexicographical order and connected with ampersands \(`&`\) to form a string.
 The following formula shows how to construct a query string:

         ```